evie-lau/Unifi-gateway-wpa-supplicant/README.md

 eth1: CTRL-EVENT-EAP-SUCCESS EAP authentication completed successfully
 eth1: CTRL-EVENT-CONNECTED - Connection to XX:XX:XX:XX:XX:XX completed [id=0 id_str=]
 ```
+> If you don't see the `EAP authentication completed successfully` message, try checking to make sure the MAC address was spoofed successfully.

 `Ctrl-c` to exit.
 If you would like to run it in the background for temporary internet access, add a `-B` parameter to the command.
 Running this command is still a manual process to authenticate, and it will only last until the next reboot.